ava-labs/avalanchego/vms/platformvm/warp/README.md

 Avalanche Warp Messaging (AWM) provides a primitive for Cross-Subnet Communication on the Avalanche Network.

-The Avalanche P-Chain provides an index of every Subnet's validator set on the Avalanche Network including a BLS Public Key registered to validators (as of [Banff Upgrade](https://github.com/ava-labs/avalanchego/releases/v1.9.0)).
-AWM utilizes the weighted validator sets stored on the P-Chain and the registered BLS Public Keys to build a Cross-Subnet Communication Protocol between any two Subnets on the Avalanche Network.
+The Avalanche P-Chain provides an index of every Subnet's validator set on the Avalanche Network including a BLS Public Key registered to validators (as of the [Banff Upgrade](https://github.com/ava-labs/avalanchego/releases/v1.9.0)).
+AWM utilizes the weighted validator sets stored on the P-Chain to build a Cross-Subnet Communication Protocol between any two Subnets on the Avalanche Network.

-Any Virtual Machine (VM) on Avalanche, can integrate Avalanche Warp Messaging to send and receive verifiable messages across Subnets.
+Any Virtual Machine (VM) on Avalanche, can integrate Avalanche Warp Messaging to send and receive verifiable messages across Avalanche Subnets.

 ## BLS Multi-Signatures with Public-Key Aggregation

 Avalanche Warp Messaging utilizes BLS Multi-Signatures with Public-Key Aggregation in order to verify messages signed by another Subnet.
-To accomplish this, when a validator is added to the Avalanche P-Chain, it registers a BLS Public-Key to its NodeID along with a Proof of Possession of the corresponding private key to defend against a rogue public-key attack.
+To accomplish this, when a validator is added to the Avalanche P-Chain, it registers a BLS Public-Key to its NodeID along with a Proof of Possession of the corresponding private key to defend against a [rogue public-key attack](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html#mjx-eqn-eqaggsame).

-The P-Chain already provides the weighted validator set for every Subnet used in consensus.
-AWM relies on the registered BLS Public Keys to each validator to provide a weighted set of BLS Public Keys to verify a messaage coming from any Subnet.
+AWM utilizes the weighted validator sets registered BLS Public Keys to each validator to provide a weighted set of BLS Public Keys to verify a messaage coming from any Subnet with Warp Messaging.

 BLS Multi-Signatures with Public-Key Aggregation provides a way to aggregate BLS private keys, public keys, and signatures into a single key/signature.